 Dr. Mark Souweidane’s laboratory is investigating a promising local delivery method as a potential form of therapy for children with inoperable brain tumors: Interstitial infusion, also called convection-enhanced delivery (CED).
 This route of delivery holds particular promise for children with the brainstem glioma called diffuse intrinsic pontine glioma (DIPG), a form of brainstem tumor in children that currently has no effective therapy and universally is fatal.

 Dr. Souweidane’s laboratory has gained national recognition in establishing the feasibility of using interstitial infusion for treating children with brain stem gliomas, and in 2012 Dr. Souweidane received FDA approval for a Phase I clinical trial for CED.
-The trial is focused upon the safety, the distributive properties, and the radiographic correlates of interstitial delivery in the brainstem.
+The trial focused upon the safety, the distributive properties, and the radiographic correlates of interstitial delivery in the brainstem; the results were published in Lancet Oncology in 2018, with multiple subsequent papers with related findings.
 (Find out more about the DIPG clinical trial.)

 In addition to the mechanical considerations of local delivery, Dr. Souweidane’s laboratory is also investigating the use of a number of different therapeutic compounds.
 By using a variety of therapeutic agents, laboratory researchers can study the toxicity of direct interstitial.
 Conventional chemotherapeutic compounds, conjugated immunotoxins, and radiolabelled monoclonal antibodies are all in different phases of preclinical investigation.